 DeAnna Bay

-DeAnna has been involved with the Water Planet team since 2009 and is delighted to serve as a Therapeutic Programs Consultant.
+DeAnna has been involved with the Water Planet team since 2009.
+She is now our Therapeutic Programs Consultant.
 DeAnna was originally an Intern and then served as Therapeutic Programs and Intern Coordinator for 3 years.
-DeAnna pursued her Bachelor of Science degree from Wagner College in New York City in Psychology and Spanish and her Master of Education from Springfield College in Springfield, MA in Child Life and Therapeutic Recreation Management.
-Currently, DeAnna has completed a Certificate of Advanced Study in Global Health and is pursing a doctorate in Human Development and Family Science at Syracuse University.
-DeAnna has obtained certifications as a Child Life Specialist (CCLS), Therapeutic Recreation Specialist (CTRS), Infant Massage Instructor (CIMI), and yoga instructor (200-hr CYT).
-DeAnna also currently adjuncts for Syracuse University and works as a Recreation Therapist for a crisis respite center for children and youth in Upstate New York where she is excited to continue research, education, and programming that combines all of her interests.
+DeAnna pursued her Bachelor of Science degree in Psychology and Spanish from Wagner College in New York City.
+She obtained a Master of Education in Child Life and Therapeutic in Recreation Management from Springfield College in Springfield, MA.
+She then achieved a PhD in Human Development and Family Science at Syracuse University.
+DeAnna has also completed a Certificate of Advanced Study in Global Health, and certifications as a Child Life Specialist (CCLS), Therapeutic Recreation Specialist (CTRS), Infant Massage Instructor (CIMI), and yoga instructor (200-hr CYT).
+After serving as adjuncts for Syracuse University and Recreation Therapist for a crisis respite center for children and youth in Upstate New York, DeAnna moved to Florida where she currently works as Assistant Professor of Human Development at Eckerd College in St. Petersburg.
+She is excited to continue research, education, and programming that combines all of her interests.
+DeAnna will be the Harmony Program Coordinator for the June 2024 session.

 Genevieve David